Rammstein singer accused of 'illegal' NFT sale | DW | 19.08.2021

 Till Lindemann, singer in the German industrial metal band Rammstein, also wants a slice of that market.
 The rights to a previously unreleased music video are for sale for €100,000 ($117,000) — and Lindemann is offering not just one, but 10 digital copies of the work.
 A dinner with Lindemann in Moscow is a bonus on top, with flights, accommodation and visas for two people included.

-The work in question is a video in which Lindemann interprets the Russian song "Lubimy Gorod" (Beloved City), which he recorded in May 2021 at the Hermitage Museum in St Petersburg.
+In the work in question, Lindemann interprets the Russian song "Lubimy Gorod" (Beloved City), which he recorded in May 2021 at the Hermitage Museum in St Petersburg.

 The Hermitage granted permission for the video shoot, as the museum confirmed on its Facebook page.